HenrikJoreteg/set-query-string/README.md

 If not supported in your browser it's just a no-op.

-This is just a thin wrapper on top of the awesome [`qs`](https://www.npmjs.com/package/qs) module, so any options you pass that aren't for this module just get passed through as options to `qs`.
+This is just a thin wrapper on top of the awesome and tiny [`query-string`](https://www.npmjs.com/package/query-string) module.

 ## Why would you want this?